helidon-io/helidon/examples/webserver/static-content/README.md

 # Static Content Example

-This application demonstrates use of the StaticContentSupport to serve static files together with a simple REST service.
+This application demonstrates use of the StaticContentService to serve static files together with a simple REST service.

 ## Build and run